-Jay nodded.
 The woven rug depicted the Islands of Sheridan from smallest to largest.
-On each island, a single man, repeated many times, climbed to the top and claimed the peak.
+On each island a single man, repeated many times, climbed to the top and claimed the peak.
 The man was nude and black like coal.
-Above the islands, a bird in sky-blue robes observed the man’s journey.
+Above the islands a bird in sky-blue robes oversaw the man’s journey.

 “I did.”
 Jay swallowed.
 “I understand he chased snakes from Sheridan.”

 Virgil Skyy shrugged.
 “Close enough.
-The truth is, Nemo chased the snakes away.
-When Nemo climbed above the clouds, the new Virgil Blue established Virgil Green as a subsidiary representation of Nemo’s being.
-Nemo was so much larger than life that to keep his flame alive, he was divided and diluted.”
+The way I heard it, Nemo ate the snakes.
+When Nemo climbed above the clouds the new Virgil Blue established Virgil Green as a subsidiary representation of Nemo’s being.
+Nemo was so much larger than life that to keep his flame alive he was divided and diluted.”

 Jay let his gaze wander the rug.
 Unconsciously his focus drifted to Virgil Blue’s silver mask.
-At this angle Jay had two reflections, one in each of Blue’s eyes.
+Jay had two reflections, one in each of Blue’s eyes.
 “Virgil Skyy… Jango… On the islands, you said the dead are reborn.”

 “We cycle until our souls find the Mountain.”